Waste and recycling collections will be starting earlier for the rest of this week so please ensure your bins are ready before 6am

 Regulation 19 Consultation

-Taking account of the evidence, national policy and previous consultation, the final version of the Plan is currently being drafted.
-This final version is known as the Regulation 19 or Submission Draft version.
-Public consultation will take place when drafting of the document is completed and agreed by Full Council.
+Taking account of the evidence, National policy and previous consultation, the proposed final version of the Plan has been drafted.
+This version is known as the Regulation 19 or Proposed Submission version.
+Public consultation will take place from 12 noon Wednesday 8 July 2026 to 12 noon Monday 24 August 2026.
+Representations must be made during this time period.
+Please visit our Regulation 19 webpage for more information.